 Third, your group forgot to include you.
 You were not important enough to be intentionally left out.
 Or, even worse, they invited but ignored you when you arrived.

 I know that it may be painful to look back.
 But remembering our experiences as a social misfit can be a good thing.

 - It can cause us to be humble, winsome, and gracious to others who hold different views.

 - It can force us to learn new ways of expressing cherished and valued truths.

 - It can cause us to see past a person’s race, sexual orientation, economic standing, or politics and value them for their unique individual.

 - It can remind us of the value of listening not just to the words but the heart behind them.

 Consider reaching out to someone who is having a difficult time fitting into your social circles.

-Let them know you appreciate the way they are uniquely made, and the value they bring to your life.
+Let them know you appreciate how they are uniquely made and the value they bring to your life.